MicrosoftDocs/Viva/Viva/microsoft-viva-admin-roles.md

 #### Microsoft 365 admin

-The Microsoft 365 admin spans the Viva suite.
-A Microsoft 365 admin sets up Viva, manages licenses and settings, and can assign the following Azure AD roles, which may be required for some modules and tasks:
+The Microsoft 365 admin role spans the Viva suite.
+A Microsoft 365 admin sets up Viva, manages licenses and settings, and can assign the following Azure AD roles, which may be required for some apps and tasks:

 - Viva Topics [Knowledge admin](/azure/active-directory/roles/permissions-reference#knowledge-manager)
 - Viva Learning [Knowledge manager](/azure/active-directory/roles/permissions-reference#knowledge-administrator)